our Services & pRODUCTS

 We are community composters and we believe in a decentralized system...

-Rather than sending our trash to be the burden on one community, such as Kekaha, we envision a system where we each take responsibility for our waste.
-A decentralized system with households, farms and local community composters processing food waste and organics can reduce the traffic, cost and environmental burden that typically follows a large-scale centralized waste system.
+Rather than sending our trash to burden one community, such as Kekaha, we envision a system where we each take responsibility for our own waste in our own region.
+A decentralized system with households, farms and local community composters processing food waste and organics can reduce the traffic, cost, and environmental burden that typically follow a large-scale centralized waste system.

 As an island with finite resources, composting has an endless list of benefits for a sustainable island community.
 From diverting materials from the landfill to the application of finished compost to improve soil health, compost is the first and final step to connecting our food system and community.